Obtaining Copies of Documents from a Bankruptcy Case File

 After your receive the statement of charges, mail payment to the Clerk's Office via money order, cashier's check, or company/firm check made payable to: Clerk, U.S. Bankruptcy Court.
 The Clerk's Office does not accept personal checks or cash through the mail.

-After we receive payment, copies will be made and sent to you via first class mail, fax or email.
+After we receive payment, copies will be made and sent to you via email or first class mail.
 Please specify how you would like copies returned to you and provide the necessary information to do so.
-Please note: If you choose to have copies returned to you by fax or email, your receipt will be sent by fax or email as well.
+Please note: If you choose to have copies returned to you by email, your receipt will be sent by email as well.

 Obtain Copies from the Federal Records Center (only for cases closed prior to 4/4/2004)